Azure-Samples/azure-sql-db-session-recommender/README.md

 select * from web.session_abstract_embeddings
 ```

 You can now open the URL associated with the created Static Web App to see the session recommender in action.
+You can get the URL from the Static Web App overview page in the Azure portal.